KamilRizatdinov/VueMasteryCourses/README.md

 This is just a small project for a learning purpose.
 I will add the information what I've learned along this course.
 Course taken: https://www.vuemastery.com/courses/mastering-vuex/intro-to-vuex

+## Tip#1 (Use mutations for changing state):

+It is a good practice to change the state inside the mutations, not actions.
+Since you will be able to rollback to the previous state using mutations.
+Actions are used to call mutations, not to change state by themselves.